 While most of us visit Liberty State Park to take in the incredible views, exercise, or have a picnic, for two weekends this summer visitors can also purchase art.
-The Affordable Art Show returns to the CRRNJ Terminal at Liberty State Park in July 2024.
+The Affordable Art Show returned to the CRRNJ Terminal at Liberty State Park this past weekend — with two other dates on July 20th and 21st.
 Works from over 60 artists will be featured at the show, which is produced by Art House Productions.
-Read on for more about the Affordable Art Show, coming to Jersey City next month.
+Read on for more about the Affordable Art Show in Jersey City.

 About the Show

-The show will take place Saturday, July 13th, and Sunday, July 14th, from 11AM to 6PM and again on Saturday, July 20th, and Sunday, July 21st, from 11AM to 6PM.
+The show took place on Saturday, July 13th, and Sunday, July 14th, from 11AM to 6PM, and will return again on Saturday, July 20th, and Sunday, July 21st, from 11AM to 6PM.
 The types of art represented styles of art will include painting, collage, photography, sculpture, mixed media, and more.
 As for the affordable part: all of the pieces are priced between $30 and $500 and can be purchased on-site.

 Admission to the show is free.
 Two-hour free parking is available in Lot 9, across the street from the Terminal.